What does land-based reconciliation look like in our region, and how do we get there, together?

 “Reconciliation between Aboriginal and non-Aboriginal Canadians, from an Aboriginal perspective, also requires reconciliation with the natural world.
 If human beings resolve problems between themselves but continue to destroy the natural world, then reconciliation remains incomplete.
 This is a perspective that we as Commissioners have repeatedly heard: that reconciliation will never occur unless we are also reconciled with the earth.”— Truth and Reconciliation Commission of Canada

-If you have any questions or are having issues registering, please contact Nadine Raynolds, Columbia Headwaters Program Manager, Y2Y, at nadine (at) y2y.net
+If you have any questions or are having issues registering, please contact Nadine Raynolds, Upper Columbia Program Manager, Y2Y, at nadine (at) y2y.net